jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

 For parsimony, I usually try to constraint my autoregressive and cross-lagged paths to be the same across intervals.
 Oh, and residuals too.
-I'll do this in the following code and then check the fit agains the unconstrained model.
+I'll do this in the following code and then check the fit against the unconstrained model.
 To do this, all I have to do is make sure the paths have the same name, like `alpha` instead of `alpha2` and `alpha3`.